 Check RenWeb Frequently

 Please make sure to check your child's grades frequently on RenWeb (at least once a week).
 If you have any problems accessing RenWeb, please check with the office as soon as possible.
 RenWeb is your quickest, most up to date access to your child's performance on assignments/tests.
 If you have any questions about your child's progress, please let me know and we will sit down and discuss your concerns.

 Students must follow the dress code as outlined in the Student Handbook.
 Repeated violations of the dress code will result in a detention.
-I have reminded the students of this in class.
-If you have any questions, the Dress Code section begins on page 8 of the Parent/Student Handbook, or on the Dress Code pages of the school website.
+If you have any questions, visit the Dress Code pages of the school website.